Graeco-Arabic translation movement: Abbasid Period (750–1258)

 The Abbasid revolution and the move to a new capital in Baghdad introduced the ruling administration to a new set of demographic populations more influenced by Hellenism.
 At the same time, the ruling elite of the new dynasty strove to adopt a Sassanian Imperial Ideology, which itself was also influenced by Greek thought.
 These factors culminated in a capital more receptive to and actively interested in the knowledge contained in scientific manuscripts of Classical Greece.
 The translation movement played a significant role in the Islamic Golden Age.

 The advent and rapid spread of papermaking learned from Chinese prisoners of war in 751 also helped to make the translation movement possible.

-The translation movement in Arabia progressed in development during the Abbasid period.
-During the 8th century, there was still no tradition of translating Greek works into Arabic.
-However, Christian scholars had been translating medical, philosophical, and other Greek works into the Syriac language for centuries.
-For this reason, the beginning of the translation movement involved the caliphs commissioning Christian scholars who had already established their own translation infrastructure to begin translating various Greek works into the Arabic tongue via Syriac intermediates.
-For example, one letter by the Patriarch Timothy I described how he himself had been commissioned to perform one of these translations of Aristotle.
-A famous example of one of these translators was the Christian Hunayn ibn Ishaq.
-In later periods, Muslim scholars built on this infrastructure and gained the capacity to begin performing these translations themselves directly from the Greek originals and into Arabic.
+During the early Abbasid period, Arabic lacked a long-standing tradition of translating Greek scientific and philosophical works.
+Syriac-speaking Christian scholars, however, had preserved and translated many Greek texts into Syriac over several centuries.
+Abbasid caliphs drew upon this existing expertise by commissioning experienced translators—including many Christians, alongside other scholars—to produce Arabic versions of Greek works, sometimes through Syriac intermediaries and sometimes directly from Greek.
+Over time, Muslim, Christian, Sabian, and Jewish scholars together expanded this translation movement.
+As Arabic became the principal scholarly language of the empire, the focus shifted beyond translation to commentary, criticism, and original contributions in philosophy, medicine, mathematics, and astronomy.

 The Abbasid period encompassed one of the very critical markers in the movement's history, that is, the translation of the central texts of the Islamic religion, in this case, the Quran.
 The translation movement in the Arab World was greatly supported under the Islamic rule, and led to the translation of materials to Arabic from different languages like middle Persian.
 The translation movement was instigated by the Barmakids.
 The second Abbasid caliph al-Mansur used translation as an ideology to cement the fractures within an emergent empire and produce a common sense.
 Whilst attempting to reconcile the rival factions, he had to appeal to one of the dominant factions that brought the Abbasids to power, the Persians, by promoting the idea that the Abbasid empire was the legitimate successor of the Sasanians.